kubernetes/kops/README.md

 kops users run one of the [3 minor versions](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/release/versioning.md#supported-releases-and-component-skew) Kubernetes is supporting however we do our best to support previous releases for a period of time.

-One exception, in regards to compatibility, kops supports the equivalent Kubernetes minor release number.
+One exception, in regard to compatibility, kops supports the equivalent Kubernetes minor release number.
 A minor version is the second digit in the release number.  kops version 1.8.0 has a minor version of 8.
 The numbering follows the semantic versioning specification, MAJOR.MINOR.PATCH.